open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 ```

 Once we have both, the metadata and the content specification,
-we can now add the resource.
+we can now add the resource to our component version.
 The `SetResource` methods will replace an existing resource with the same
 identity, or add the resource, if no such resource exists in the component
 version.